 Development of a Group A Meningococcal Conjugate Vaccine, MenAfriVac™

 Group A meningococcal disease has been an important public health problem in sub-Saharan Africa for over a century.
 From 2003 to 2009 a monovalent group A conjugate vaccine, MenAfriVac™, was developed through an innovative public/private partnership.
 This article, published in Human Vaccines & Immunotherapeutics, summarizes the laboratory and clinical studies leading to prequalification of MenAfriVac™.
 The vaccine was introduced in Burkina Faso, Mali, and Niger in December 2010, and the 2011 epidemic season ended with no reported cases of group A meningitis in vaccinated individuals.
-ABSTRACT ONLY.
-(Learn how users in developing countries can gain free access to journal articles.)

 Author: Frasch C, Preziosi M-P, LaForce FM